luqastw/luqastw/README.md

 # Hey, wassup?

-- I am a **Computer Science** student, often studying about technologies and tools to be able to take the first step in the job market.
-I am currently studying **data science and AI** for my own projects, but I am also focused on the knowledge to land a spot as a **Full-Stack** developer.
+- I'm a **Computer Science** student, often studying about technologies and tools to be able to take the first step in the job market.
+I'm currently studying **data science and AI** for my own projects, but I am also focused on the knowledge to land a spot as a **Full-Stack** developer.
 - I study a lot about **Linux** in my free time, so maybe in the future I probably will do a project related to it with Shell Script and other tools.

 ## Tech Stack.